Hive (game): Expansions

 In 2007 a promotional expansion was released that consisted of a new Mosquito piece for each player.
 This game piece can be added to each player's supply before the game begins.
 The Mosquito acts as a sort of "wild card" piece; once played, the Mosquito takes on the characteristics of any other piece it touches at the time, so that its movement and abilities change during the course of the game.
 For instance, if a mosquito is located adjacent to a Grasshopper and an Ant, it can either jump over a line of pieces as the Grasshopper moves, or move around the circumference of the hive as an Ant.
-That move may place it adjacent to a Beetle, Spider and the Queen Bee; if it moves again it can do so as any of those three.
+That move may place it adjacent to a Beetle, Spider and the Queen Bee; if it moves again it can do so as any one of those three.
 The only exception to this rule is that if it is moved on top of the hive (as a Beetle moves), it retains the abilities of a Beetle until it moves down off of the hive again.

 In 2010, a Ladybug expansion was announced.
 It was presented at Essen 2010.
 The Ladybug moves three spaces; two on top of the Hive, then one down.
 It must move exactly two on top of the Hive and then move one down on its last move.
 It may not move around the outside of the Hive and may not end its movement on top of the Hive.
 This expansion was released in early 2011, first on electronic versions of the game for iPhone and on the Hive website, then as part of the Hive Carbon edition, and finally as an expansion set for the 3rd edition Bakelite set.

 In January 2013, the Pillbug was announced as a possible expansion piece, and has since been added to the game.
 It was designed as a defensive piece, to counteract the other two offensive expansions and to give the second player a bit of an advantage.
-The Pillbug moves exactly like a Queen.
+The Pillbug moves exactly like the Queen.
 In addition, the Pillbug has the special ability, in lieu of moving, to pick up and move another bug of either color.
 When doing so, the Pillbug picks up an adjacent piece and places it into a different, unoccupied space adjacent to itself.
 This special ability may, for example, be used to rescue a friendly Queen on the verge of being surrounded.
 The Pillbug may not move a bug which was just currently moved by one's opponent in the immediately preceding turn.
 All standard rules apply to the Pillbug.
 The Mosquito adapts to both the movement and special power of the Pillbug.

+Hive Ultimate

+In 2024, Gen42 games introduced Hive Ultimate, which includes all three expansions and officially implements the Tournament Opening Rule.